DevMountain/Alarm/README.md

 3. Add an Add system bar button item to the navigation bar
 4. Add a class file `AlarmListTableViewController.swift` and assign the scene in the Storyboard
 5. Add a `UITableViewController` scene that will be used to add and view alarms
     * note: We will use a static table view for our Alarm Detail view, static table views should be used sparingly, but they can be useful for a table view that will never change, such as a basic form.
-You can make a table view static by selecting the table view on the `UITableViewController`, going to the Attribute Inspector, and changing the content dropdown from Dynamic Prototypes to Static Cells.
+You can make a table view static by selecting the table view, going to the Attribute Inspector, and changing the Content dropdown from Dynamic Prototypes to Static Cells.
 6. Add a show segue from the Add button from the first scene to the second scene.
 7. Add a show segue from the prototype cell form the first scene to the second scene.
-7. Add a class file `AlarmDetailTableViewController.swift` and assign the scene in the Storyboard
+8. Add a class file `AlarmDetailTableViewController.swift` and assign the scene in the Storyboard

 ### Custom Table View Cell

 Build a custom table view cell to display alarms.
-The cell should display the alarm time and name and have a switch that will toggle whether or not the alarm is enabled.
+The cell should display the alarm time, the alarm name, and have a switch that will toggle whether or not the alarm is enabled.

 It is best practice to make table view cells reusable between apps.
 As a result, you will build a `SwitchTableViewCell` rather than an `AlarmTableViewCell` that can be reused any time you want a cell with a switch.
-You will create outlets and actions from Interface Builder in this custom cell, and create an `alarm` property with a `didSet` observer used to populate the cell with details about the alarm.

 1. Add a new `SwitchTableViewCell.swift` as a subclass of UITableViewCell.
 2. Configure the prototype cell in the Alarm List Scene in `Main.storyboard` to be an instance of `SwitchTableViewCell`
 3. Design the prototype cell as shown in the screenshots: two labels, one above the other, with a switch to the right.
     * note: Stack views are great.
-Think about using a horizontal stack view that has a vertical stack view inside of it, and a switch inside of it.
-Then the vertical stack view will have two labels in it
+Think about using a horizontal stack view that has a vertical stack view and a switch inside of it.
+The vertical stack view will have two labels in it.
 4. Create an IBOutlet to the custom cell file for the label named `timeLabel`.
 5. Create an IBOutlet to the custom cell file for the label named `nameLabel`.
-5. Create an IBOutlet to the custom cell file for the switch named `alarmSwitch`.
+6. Create an IBOutlet to the custom cell file for the switch named `alarmSwitch`.
-6. Create an IBAction for the switch named `switchValueChanged` which you will implement using a custom protocol later in these instructions.
+7. Create an IBAction for the switch named `switchValueChanged` which you will implement using a custom protocol later in these instructions.

 ### Static Table View

 Build a static table view as the detail view for creating and editing alarms.

 1. Static table views do not need to have UITableViewDataSource functions implemented.
 Instead, you can create outlets and actions from your prototype cells directly onto the view controller (in this case `AlarmDetailTableViewController`) as you would with other types of views.
-2. If you haven't already, go to your Storyboard, select your detail table view and in the Attribute Inspector change the style to grouped and the sections to 3.
+2. If you haven't already, go to your Storyboard, select your detail table view and in the Attributes Inspector change the Style to Grouped and the Sections to 3.
+By default each section will have 3 cells in it.
+You can delete 2 of the cells in each section.
 3. In section 1, drag a date picker onto the prototype cell and add proper constraints.
 4. In section 2, drag a text field onto the prototype cell and add the proper constraints and placeholder text.
 5. In section 3, drag a button onto the prototype cell and add the proper constraints and title.
 This button will be used to enable/disable existing alarms.
-6. Create IBOutlets for the three items listed above, and create and IBAction for the button titled `enableButtonTapped`.
+6. Create IBOutlets for the three items listed above and create an IBAction for the button titled `enableButtonTapped`.
-7. If you haven't already, add a bar button item to the right side of the navigation bar, change it to system item Save in the Attribute Inspector, and create an IBAction called `saveButtonTapped`.
+7. If you haven't already, add a bar button item to the right side of the navigation bar, change the System Item to Save in the Attributes Inspector, and create an IBAction called `saveButtonTapped`.
-    * You will need to add a Navigation Item to the Navigation Bar before you can add the bar button.
+    * You will need to add a Navigation Item to the Navigation Bar before you can add the bar button item.

 ### Understanding Alarm Model Object

-You have been given a file called ```Alarm.swift``` that contains your Alarm model object.
-This model object makes extensive use of NSDates and NSDateComponents.
-Although we did not make you create this class from scratch, we expect you to understand why it was made and how each line of code works.
+You have been given a file called `Alarm.swift` that contains your Alarm model object and another file called `DateHelper.swift`.
+These two files makes extensive use of Dates and Calendars.
+Although we did not make you create these files from scratch, we expect you to understand why they were made and how each line of code works.

-Create an Alarm model class that will hold a fireTimeFromMidnight, name, an enabled property, and computed properties for fireDate and fireTimeAsString.
-The fireTimeFromMidnight property will store the time of day that the alarm should go off.
-The fireDate property will be used in part 2 of this project to schedule notifications to the user for the alarm, and the fireTimeAsString will be used to display the time of day that the alarm should go off.

-1. Your Alarm class will keep track of the time each day that the alarm should file, the name of the alarm, and whether or not the alarm is enabled. `fireTimeFromMidnight` stores an NSTimeInterval, which represents the number of seconds from midnight. `name` is simply a `String` representing the name, and `enabled` is a `Bool` that we will set to true if the alarm is enabled and false otherwise.
+1. Your Alarm class will keep track of the time each day that the alarm should fire, the name of the alarm, and whether or not the alarm is enabled. `fireTimeFromMidnight` stores a TimeInterval which represents the number of seconds from midnight. `name` is simply a `String` representing the name, and `enabled` is a `Bool` that we will set to true if the alarm is enabled and false otherwise.
 2. A UUID is a Universally Unique Identifier.
 The `uuid` on the Alarm object will be used later to schedule and cancel local notifications
-2. Add properties for `fireTimeFromMidnight` as an `NSTimeInterval`, `name` as a `String`, `enabled` as a `Bool`, and `uuid` as a `String`.
-A UUID is a Universally Unique Identifier.
-This will be used in part two of this project for identifying, scheduling, and canceling local notifications.
-4. The computed property for `fireDate` is a computed property that each day will compute the `NSDate` that should be used to schedule a local notification for that alarm.
+3. The `fireDate` property is a computed property that will be used in part 2 of this project to schedule notifications that will notify the user when the alarm goes off.
-6. `fireTimeAsString` will be used to represent the time you want the alarm to fire.
+4. `fireTimeAsString` will be used to represent the time you want the alarm to fire.
 This is simply for the UI.

 ### Controller Basics